SpringRoll/SpringRoll/src/hints/README.md

 ```

-The Springroll Application comes with a HintSequencePlayer attached by default. play will automatically be called when the Bellhop `playHelp` event is received.
+The Springroll Application comes with a HintSequencePlayer attached by default. `play` will automatically be invoked when the Bellhop `playHelp` event is received.
 ```javascript
 import { Application } from 'springroll';